mucommander/mucommander/readme.txt

  - Icons magnification option for toolbar, command bar and files
  - New credentials management: authentication dialog allows to choose between credentials matching a location, persistent credentials can be edited using the 'Edit credentials' dialog, passwords are (weakly) encrypted when stored to disk
  - New and improved 'Edit bookmarks' dialog
+ - New 'Go' menu
  - New 'Copy name(s)' and 'Copy path(s)' actions to copy marked files names / paths (Alt+C / Shift+Alt+C by default)
  - New 'Mkfile' action (Shift+F7 by default)
  - New 'Mark page up/page down' action (Shift+Page Up/Shift+Page Down by default)
  - New 'Mark up to first/last row' action (Shift+Home/Shift+End by default)
  - New 'Split horizontally', 'Split vertically', 'Split equally' actions in 'Window' menu
- - Added option to 'View' menu to hide certain columns
+ - Added show/hide columns to 'View' menu
  - 'Reveal in desktop' now available for Windows, KDE, GNOME (on top of Mac OS X)
  - Ability to open files with native file associations under KDE and GNOME
  - Ability to open URLs under KDE and GNOME